setiQuest/ML4SETI/README.md

 #### Trophies!

-Dr. Gerry Harp and one of his friends have managed to cut apart some old antenna and fashion them into some really cool trophies that will be handed out as awards at the hackathon.
+Dr. Gerry Harp and one of his friends have managed to cut apart some old antenna and fashion them into trophies that will be handed out as awards at the hackathon.

 ![Hackathon Trophy](img/trophy.png "Hackathon Trophy built from old antenna.")